-(a) Building Height With the exception of incidental structures such as outbuildings, a building must comply with the requirements of the Building Height Plan (Figure 3). (b) Building setbacks to the street A building must have a nil setback to the street alignment with the exception of: a forecourt having a maximum area of 15m2, a maximum depth of 3 metres and a maximum height to be no more than to the underside of the second floor of the building; a colonnade having a maximum depth of 4 metres; or minor variations to accommodate an irregular shaped lot.
+(a) Building Height A building must comply with the requirements of the Building Height Plan (Figure 3). (b) Building setbacks to the A building must have a nil setback to the street with the exception of: street • a forecourt having a maximum area of 15m , a maximum depth of 3 metres and a maximum height to be no more than to the underside of the second floor of the building; or a colonnade having a maximum depth of 4 metres.
 Every part of a building above the fifth storey, other than a roof, balcony or outdoor living area must have a minimum setback of 6 metres from the street alignment. (c) Side Setbacks The first three storeys of a building on the street alignment must have a nil setback to the side boundaries except to the extent that provision is made for a crossover or where an easement exists. (d) Ground Floor Façade Not less than 50% of the area of the façade of the ground floor is to be glass windows or glass doors and the windows and doors must be a minimum of 75% of the width of the ground floor façade.
-Glass windows and doors must be constructed of clear glass and are not permitted to be obscured.
 The sill of a ground floor window must not be higher than 500mm above the finished floor level.
-Any security grill or shutter must be a minimum of 50% visually permeable and must not be located on the outside of a building. (e) Pedestrian A building must provide a continuous pedestrian shelter along all street frontages to a
+Any security grill or shutter must be a minimum of 50% visually permeable and must not be located on the outside of a building. (e) Pedestrian Shelter A building must provide a continuous pedestrian shelter along all street frontages to a minimum height of 3 metres, a maximum height of 4.0 metres and a minimum depth of 2 metres. (f) Floor levels The ground floor of a building to be at or near the level of the finished pedestrian paving.
+Any level differences to be addressed within the building. (g) Open Space A dwelling must be provided with a courtyard or balcony having a minimum area of 10m and having no dimension less than 2 metres.

-Shelter minimum height of 3 metres, a maximum height of 4.0 metres and a minimum depth of 2 metres. (f) Floor levels The ground floor of a building to be at or near the level of the finished pedestrian paving.
-Any level differences to be addressed within the building. (g) Open Space A dwelling must be provided with a courtyard or balcony having a minimum area of 10m 2 and having no dimension less than 2 metres.
-Multiple dwellings of more than 5 dwellings must be provided with communal space having a minimum area of 50m 2 and having no dimension less than 5 metres. (h) Vehicle Access If the lot adjoins a laneway then vehicular access must only be provided from the laneway. laneway. (i) Minimum Car Parking standard 1 st 2 nd 3 rd 4 th 5 th 6 th Storey Storey Storey Storey Storey Storey above Multiple Dwellings Land use not permitted 1nav/dwellind Hotel 1bay/3 bedrooms plus 1bay/30m2 NLA accessible to the public Short Stay Accommodation Land use not permitted n unit Other 1bay/30m 2 NLA No requirement Footnote: The table above is to be used for the purpose of calculating the overall minimum car parking requirement for a development and not individual tenancy allocation.
+(h) Vehicle Access Multiple dwellings of having a minimum are If the lot adjoins a lane ea of 50m and h naving no d dimension l ess than 5 metres. (i) Minimum Car Parking standard 1 st Storey 2 nd Storey 3 rd Storey 4 th Storey 5 th Storey 6 th Storey above Multiple Dwellings Land use not permitted 1bay/dwelling No requireme Hotel 1bay/3 bedrooms plus 1bay/30m NLA accessible to the public Short Stay Accommodation Land use not permitted 1bay/sho rt stay acco ommodatio n unit Other 1bay/30m NLA No require ement Footnote: The table above is to be used for the purpose of calculating the overall minimum car parking requirement for a development and not individual tenancy allocation.

-Clause 3.4(a), 3.4(b), 3.4(c) and 3.4(i) cannot be varied under Clause 4.5.1 of the Scheme.
+Clause 3.4(a), 3.4(b), 8.2.4(c) and 3.4(i) cannot be varied under Clause 4.5.1 of the Scheme.

-- Land use permissibility within the Central Core District shall be in (a) accordance with the Central Core Land Use Permissibility Table and the following provision: - The symbols used in the table have the same meaning as clause 3.2.2 of the Scheme. - (ii) Notwithstanding the provisions of the Central Core Land Use multiple dwellings and Permissibility Table, accommodation are not permitted on the ground floor fronting a street with the exception of entrances to those uses.
+- (a) Land use permissibility within the Central Core District shall be in accordance with the Central Core Land Use Permissibility Table and the following provisions: - (i) The symbols used in the table have the same meaning as clause 3.2.2 of the Scheme. - (ii) Notwithstanding the provisions of the Central Core Land Use Permissibility Table, multiple dwellings and short stay accommodation are not permitted on the ground floor fronting a street with the exception of entrances to those uses.